What to Worry About? A Good or Bad Life is Your Choice

 Epictetus, The Discourses, Book 1, Chapter 25.3

 What rules do we need to have to live the best possible way?
-When I look around me, and observe my own life, I can see how complex we make our existence.
+When I look around me and observe my own life, I can see how complex we make our existence.
 The value we place on the things beyond ourselves.
-Those that are at the mercy of fate or fortune.
+Those who are at the mercy of fate or fortune.
 No wonder we worry so much or judge our lives to be miserable.
 Most of our goals to be happy lie outside of our control.

 What to worry about then?
 Let’s focus on our character and soul.
 Making sure we follow our nature by listening to our inner voice, our connection to the universe.
 But we insist on tying our entire existence to the outward display of things, titles, and external opinions.